umesh0110/Puzzle-place_N_queens/README.md

 opef():
  This module helps in opening scores.dat file and input the previous scores for comparison with present score .

-closf():
-This module helps in opening scores.dat file and add the updated scores to the file .

 INSTRUCTIONS